 - Noise: Extreme noise is the cause of half of all cases of hearing loss.
 People who live near airports and freeways are exposed to high noise levels that over a long period can impact their hearing.

 - Genetic: Hearing loss can be inherited.
 Both dominant and recessive genes exist, which can cause mild to profound hearing impairment.

 - Illness: Illnesses like measles, meningitis, mumps, etc. may cause auditory nerve damage.
-Reportedly, Foetal alcohol syndrome can cause hearing loss in up to 64% of infants born to alcoholic mothers, caused by the ototoxic effect on the developing foetus (ear poisoning resulting in damage to the inner ear), plus malnutrition during pregnancy from the excessive alcohol intake.
+Reportedly, Foetal alcohol syndrome can cause hearing loss in up to 64% of infants born to alcoholic mothers.
+This is caused by the ototoxic effect on the developing foetus (ear poisoning resulting in damage to the inner ear), plus malnutrition during pregnancy from the excessive alcohol intake.

-- Neurological disorders: Neurological disorders such as multiple sclerosis and strokes can have an effect on hearing as well.
+- Neurological disorders: Neurological disorders such as multiple sclerosis and strokes can affect hearing as well.

 - Physical trauma: People who sustain head injuries are especially vulnerable to hearing loss or tinnitus (ringing in the ear), either temporary or permanent.